STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese or English?
 What to learn?
 What's the hardest?

-So, remember that to learn a language, we have to have a strong, deep motive.
-It is not enough to see the language as a simple obligation.
-Knowing Japanese, you can even apply for scholarships in japan!
+So, remember that to learn a language, we need to have a strong, deep reason.
+It's not enough to see the language as a mere obligation.
+By knowing japonês, you can even apply for scholarships in Japan!
 That would be a unique opportunity.

-Of course, English is also indispensable.
-Knowing English will open many doors, as well as helping to learn other languages.
-We also recommend reading our article about online english courses.
+Of course, English is also essential.
+Knowing English will open many doors, in addition to helping with the learning of other languages.
+We also recommend reading our article about online English courses.

 The problem is that most people learn this language just out of obligation, and not because they like English.
 If you don't like English, you will rarely get results!